Tenko and the Guardians of the Magic

 Saban's Tenko and the Guardians of the Magic is an American animated television series that was produced by Saban Entertainment.
 It centers on the fictional adventures of Japanese real-life magician Princess Tenko, Mariko Itakura.
 After each episode, she would appear in a live-action segment to perform an illusion or do her "Teach-A-Trick," a segment that teaches the audience a simple magic trick they could perform at home.
 The show failed to attract an audience and production was cancelled after a single season.

 Ownership of the series passed to Disney in 2001 when Disney acquired Fox Kids Worldwide, which also includes Saban Entertainment.
-The series is not available on Disney+.

 Plot

-A young female magician, already an experienced performer, is chosen by an old man named Tenko to come to his school for magicians and learn real magic.
+A young female magician, already an experienced performer, is chosen by an old man named Tenko to come to his magic school and learn real magic.
 At the school, the young magician befriends a number of other magicians already attending the school and learning magic from Tenko.
 The new magician begins her training and quickly becomes the best magician at the school.

-Impressed by her abilities, the master names the young magician "Princess Tenko" in recognition as his successor as the next Tenko and the Master Guardian of the Tenko Box, a magical wardrobe that contains many magic gems known as the Starfire Gems.
+Impressed by her abilities, the master names the young magician "Princess Tenko" as his successor as the next Tenko and the Master Guardian of the Tenko Box, a magical wardrobe that contains many magic gems known as the Starfire Gems.
 Two of the most senior students, the twins Jana and Jason watch on.
-Jana become jealous of the newcomer when she is chosen to become Tenko's successor and conspires for rebellion.
-Jason tries to talk some sense stating that unlike Jana who had slacked off during training, Mariko is more responsible and therefore Tenko could trust her.
-She convinces him to help her and succeed at stealing two of the Starfire Gems for their own use.
+Jana becomes jealous of the newcomer when she is chosen to become Tenko's successor and conspires for rebellion.
+Jason tries to talk some sense stating that unlike Jana, who had slacked off during training, Mariko is more responsible, and therefore Tenko could trust her, but Jana convinces him to help her and succeed at stealing two of the Starfire Gems for their own use.

 When Jana and Jason are discovered, Master Tenko is overcome by their magic.
 In the scuffle, the Tenko Box is damaged, and the remaining Starfire gems are scattered all over the world and some through time.
 The twins escape as the new Tenko arrives in an attempt to stop them.
 Pleased with the young magician's abilities, Master Tenko entrusts Princess Tenko and his remaining students with Starfire Gems he had hidden away and the duty of recovering and protecting the other Starfire Gems from the forces of evil.